WordPress/gutenberg/docs/reference/scripts.md

 ## Polyfill Scripts

-The editor also uses some polyfill for compatibility with major browsers.
+The editor also provides polyfills for certain features that may not be available in all modern browsers

 | Script Name | Handle | Description |
 |-------------|--------|-------------|